1. User API

 Parameters:

-• y_true – true values, array of shape (m,)
+• y_true – true values for each dataset, list of arrays of shape (m,)

-• percent_residuals – shows residuals as percentages if True
+• percent – show residuals as percentages

 • ax – the matplotlib axes on which to plot the data